-As the COVID-19 storm starts to calm, the clouds are clearing for businesses to get back on their feet.
+As the COVID-19 storm starts to calm, how can businesses get back on their feet?

 The fact that things are starting to reopen is exciting, but also daunting, considering that many businesses have made drastic changes to adapt to the rules and regulations of the pandemic.